MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-record-purchases.md

 In addition to buying physical items (**Inventory** item type), which affect inventory valuation, you can purchase services represented by time units.
 You can do this either with the **Service** item type or with the **Resource** line type.

 When you receive the inventory items or when the purchased service is completed, you post the purchase invoice or order to update inventory and financial records and to activate payment to the vendor according to the payment terms.
-For more information, see [Posting Purchases](ui-post-purchases.md) and [Making Payments](payables-make-payments.md).
+For more information, see [Posting Purchases](ui-post-purchases.md), [Receive Items](warehouse-how-receive-items.md), and [Making Payments](payables-make-payments.md).

 > [!CAUTION]
 > Do not post a purchase invoice for physical items until you receive the items and know the final cost of the purchase, including any additional charges.
 Otherwise, your inventory value and profit figures may be skewed.